thb98/thb98/README.md

 ### 🛠️ What I Focus On

 - ⚙️ **PCB Design** – Creating production-ready custom PCBs with sensor integration, power optimization, and signal integrity in mind.
-- 🔌 **Embedded Systems** – Firmware development for microcontrollers (ESP32, STM32, SAMD21, etc.).
+- 🔌 **Embedded Systems** – Firmware development for microcontrollers.
-- 📡 **IoT Applications** – Smart systems communicating over UART, MQTT, RS485, and Wi-Fi.
+- 📡 **IoT Applications** – Smart systems communicating over UART, MQTT, RS485, and 4G and Wi-Fi.
 - 🧪 **Prototyping & Product Development** – Full-cycle from schematic to functional prototype with real-time testing and debugging.

 ---